Modern day slavery

 Where an employee reasonably believes that reporting a potential breach of the Fyffes Principles cannot be appropriately resolved with any of the mechanisms above, or that s/he might suffer retaliation or require confidentiality, employees should contact any member of the Fyffes Ethics Committee.
 The Fyffes Ethics Committee includes the Chief Corporate Affairs Officer, the Chief Human Resources Officer, the Global Head of Legal and the Global Director of Compliance.

-Employees can also choose to use the Fyffes Ethics Hotline, an independently-run, confidential business reporting hotline available to both internal and external stakeholders globally to raise and resolve concerns about behaviour that contradicts the Fyffes Principles.
+Employees can also choose to use the Fyffes Ethics Hotline, an independently run, confidential business reporting hotline available to both internal and external stakeholders globally to raise and resolve concerns about behaviour that contradicts the Fyffes Principles.

 Fyffes does not tolerate any form of retaliatory action to be taken against anyone for reporting a concern or cooperating with an investigation.
-Fyffes will take all steps necessary to protect employees expressing a concern with honesty, but it is a violation of the Fyffes Principles to make, on purpose, a false accusation, lie to investigators, deny, or refuse to cooperate with an investigation related to these Principles, which could lead to disciplinary measures.
+Fyffes will take all steps necessary to protect employees expressing concern with honesty, but it is a violation of the Fyffes Principles to make, on purpose, a false accusation, lie to investigators, deny, or refuse to cooperate with an investigation related to these Principles, which could lead to disciplinary measures.

 The Ethics Committee assesses, investigates, agrees on an action plan, and resolves and reports on those complaints to the Board of Directors and our parent company Sumitomo, as outlined in the Grievance Procedures.
 The Fyffes Ethics Committee meets quarterly to advance the ethical agenda at Fyffes and on an ad hoc basis to deal with cases raised via any of the channels mentioned above.

 Additional internal experts or external advisors will be brought onto the committee as required by the issue raised, provided the complainant gives permission for the complaint to be shared.
-The role of the Ethics Committee is to make decisions regarding all complaints, including as appropriate assessing them, determining the investigation process, agreeing an action plan to resolve complaints and escalating those complaints to Fyffes Board of Directors or our parent company Sumitomo, as required by our legal commitments and Sumitomo’s Compliance Policy.
+The role of the Ethics Committee is to make decisions regarding all complaints, including as appropriate assessing them, determining the investigation process, agreeing on an action plan to resolve complaints and escalating those complaints to Fyffes Board of Directors or our parent company Sumitomo, as required by our legal commitments and Sumitomo’s Compliance Policy.

 The time necessary to handle and resolve complaints may differ depending on the scale, complexity, and geographical origin of a complaint and will be resolved in the quickest possible timeframe, according to the timeline set out in the Grievance Procedures.